wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;My knowledge is limited, my power negligible.

-**M:**&ensp;Being the source of both.
+**M:**&ensp;Beïng the source of both.
 The self is beyond both knowledge and power.
 The observable is in the mind.
 The nature of the self is pure awareness, pure witnessing, unaffected by the presence or absence of knowledge or liking.

-Have your being outside this body of birth and death and all your problems will be solved.
+Have your beïng outside this body of birth and death and all your problems will be solved.
 They exist because you believe yourself born to die.
 Undeceive yourself and be free.
 You are not a person.

 <script>
 export default {